-If you want to develop a plugin, then you can go to the Plugin Manager in the Content Setup section of EPP.
+If you want to develop a plugin there is documentation at https://github.com/FalconChristmas/fpp/blob/master/docs/Plugin_Development.md and you can also go to the Plugin Manager in the Content Setup section of FPP.

 On this page is a Plugin template that has a shell for all the components that you will need to incorporate a plugin into FPP.